Summary 2: First Part of the Training (continued)

 Je prends note de ce que tu as fait, la prochaine j'oserais plus !
 Merci😇

-I understand about the contradictory information; it often used to happen to me (and sometimes still does) that I'd tie myself up in knots with this kind of thing.
+I understand about the conflicting information; it often happened to me (and sometimes still does) that I would get completely confused with this kind of thing.

-In the case of a night-time atmosphere, the shadows are very strong (even "black"), and if there is no other light source, there is no reason for the shadows to fade.
-Well, in your case, there is still the light of the sky, but it's very weak compared to the light of the fire, presumably.
+In the case of a nighttime setting, the shadows are very strong (or even "black"), and if there are no other light sources, there is no reason for the shadows to fade.
+Okay, in your case, there is still the light from the sky, but it is very weak compared to the light from the fire.

-What causes us to fade the shadows/values when there is distance are 2 things: Another light source that comes to "compete" with the shadow and gradually diminishes it and/or the atmosphere (which is why we see the mountains as blue when looking into the distance) but this is only obvious for very distant things, like... well, mountains for example :D
+What causes shadows/values to fade with distance are two things: another light source that "competes" with the shadow and gradually diminishes it, and/or the atmosphere (which is why we see mountains as blue when looking at them from a distance), but this is only noticeable for things that are very far away, like...well, mountains, for example :D

-In summary, indeed, shadows can become lighter as they move away, but since they should be very dark initially (near the fire), they just become a bit less dark, but still dark...
-Get the idea?
-Haha!
+In summary, you can indeed have shadows that become lighter as they move away, but since they should be very dark to begin with (near the fire), they just become a little less dark, but still dark...
+Do you get the idea? ahhah!

 Je comprends pour le côté info contradictoires, ça m'arrivait souvent (et parfois encore) de me faire des sacs de nœuds avec ce genre de truc.